-Originally a Renaissance chateau, built in 1606 by Vaclav Budovec from Budova this house passed into the ownership of Albrecht von Wallenstein after the Battle of the White Mountain in 1620.
+Originally a Renaissance chateau, built in 1606 by Václav Budovec from Budov.
+Property passed into the ownership of Albrecht von Wallenstein after the Battle of the White Mountain in 1620.

 At the turn of the 17th and 18th century the entire complex was rebuilt into its current Baroque form, with a chateau, stables, riding school and sala terrena, and a French garden (now leading into an English park).